lwoggardner/rfusefs/README.md

 This gem exists and is maintained for backwards compatibility only.

-Existing RFuse filesystems are recommended to refactor to depend directly on [ffi_libfuse](http://rubygems.org/gems/ffi-libfuse) which supports Fuse 3 and Macfuse
+Existing RFuseFS filesystems are recommended to refactor to depend directly on [ffi_libfuse](http://rubygems.org/gems/ffi-libfuse) which supports Fuse 3 and Macfuse

 ---------------